Reviewed by: Roger Wohlner, Investing Editor

 Thus, if you contribute the maximum in employee deferrals, you can contribute no more than $37,000 in profit-sharing.
 Got it?

-It’s also worth noting that the profit-sharing contributions can’t exceed more than 25% of your income.
+It’s also worth noting that the profit-sharing contributions can’t exceed more than 25% of your employee compensation.
+This might be salary if you draw a salary from the business or your income as a sole proprietor, depending upon how your business is structured.
 So your maximum allowable contribution may be less, depending on your earnings.

 Your contributions may also be limited by the broker with which you obtain your 401k plan.
 We’ll offer some detail on those possible restrictions later.

-Like traditional 401k plans, a solo 401k plan allows you to pay less in income taxes because all contributions are deducted from your taxable income.
+Like employer 401k plans, a solo 401k plan allows you to pay less in income taxes because all contributions are deducted from your taxable income for a non-Roth plan.
 For example, if you earn $100,000 in 2019 but contribute $19,000 to your 401k, only $81,000 of your income is taxable.

 In some cases, this may result in you moving to a lower tax bracket, so there’s great incentive to contribute as much as possible.